diannedejesus/debt_tracker/readme.md

 - amount paid
 - comments

 If a person solicits a summary of their account or the case worker needs to send an annual summarization to the person, then they open the file and navigate to the summary sheet.
-This sheet pulls data from the selected person's debt sheet, using a dropdown filled with information from another sheet.
-The sheet that provides the information lists all sheets in the file.
+This sheet pulls data from the selected person's debt sheet, using a dropdown.
+The dropdown references the persons sheet and fills in the information into the current sheet.
+The sheet that provides the information to the dropdown lists all sheets in the file.

-It displays the information in a format that should be easy for anyone to understand.
+The summary displays the information in a format that should be easy for anyone to understand.

 ## What problem is this software addressing?
 Who will be using it?
 This software is to facilitate the management of debt cases.
 Currently the documentation for these cases is found in individual case files or on an Excel spreadsheet managed by a single person.
 Meaning that the process of assuring debt payments are up-to-date and viewing the status of these cases falls on a single person.
-Also, the only way to see which ones are in default is to go through each sheet.
-Because of this a cases can easily lack follow-up when the workload of that case worker is higher than the norm or have a leave of absence.
+Also, the only way to see which ones are in default is to go through each sheet and examine the sheet to see if current payments cover the rent owed.
+Because of this a cases can easily lack follow-up when the workload of that case worker is higher than the normal or has a leave of absence.

 This software is for authorized case workers who will: enter payments, new debts and follow up on active cases.